unclebob/spacewar/README.md

  * The WARP engines move you in a sequence of leaps.
 Each leap is the same size.
 The more power you use the faster those leaps are made.
 Be careful, the energy consumed is not linear.
 Warp 10 uses a _lot_ more antimatter than Warp 1.
+And, remember, rapid energy consumption increases the Core Temperature; especially if are low on Dilithium.

  * The Impulse engines are reaction thrust engines.
 They consume antimatter and can propel you at speeds that are a significant fraction of C.  At those speeds